Cameron-D/openpose-ptz-control/README.md

 ### PTZ Controller

 * Set `--mqtt_host` to the IP/hostname of the MQTT broker (probably the address of the control computer, if you used the above command to run mosquitto)
 * Providing `--control` causes it to automatically start controlling the camera.
-Remove this line if you would like control to default to OFF (and to turn on/toggle later via a MQTT/StreamDeck).
+Remove this option if you would like control to default to OFF (and to turn on/toggle later via a MQTT/StreamDeck).
 * Last argument is the camera's IP/hostname

 ```